maelstrom-software/maelstrom/doc/book/src/introduction.md

 # What is Maelstrom?

-Maelstrom is a Rust test runner, built on top of a general-purpose clustered job runner.
-Maelstrom packages your Rust tests into hermetic micro-containers, then distributes them to be run on an arbitrarily large cluster of test-runners, or locally on your machine.
-You might use Maelstrom to run your tests because:
+Maelstrom is a suite of tools for running tests in hermetic micro-containers locally on your machine or distributed across arbitrarily large clusters.
+Maelstrom currently has test runners for Rust and Python, with more on the way.

 * It's easy.
-Maelstrom functions as a drop-in replacement for `cargo test`, so in most cases, it just works.
+Maelstrom provides a drop-in replacement for `cargo test`, and a pytest plugin.
+In most cases, it just works with your existing tests without any configuration.
 * It's reliable.
 Maelstrom runs every test hermetically in its own lightweight container, eliminating confusing errors caused by inter-test or implicit test-environment dependencies.